-Emergencies - On Campus
+Emergencies On Campus

 - By Phone Call the Department of Public Safety at 570-577-1111.
-Emergencies include any crime in progress, medical emergencies, a person being forced into a vehicle, strange cars on campus, any highly intoxicated person, a safety hazard or any situation believed to be suspicious or dangerous. - By connecting Blue Light Phones on Campus Bucknell campus safety officers will respond on site when Blue Light Emergency Phones are connected by pressing the red button on any Blue Light Phone equipped with a red button.
+Emergencies include any crime in progress, medical emergencies, a person being forced into a vehicle, strange cars on campus, any highly intoxicated person, a safety hazard, or any situation believed to be suspicious or dangerous. - By Connecting Blue Light or Other Emergency Phones Bucknell campus safety officers will respond on site when Blue Light or other campus emergency phones are connected.

-Non-Emergencies - On Campus
+Non-emergencies On Campus

-• By Phone - Call the Department of Public Safety at 570-577-3333
+• By Phone - Call the Department of Public Safety at 570-577-3333.

-Security Concern Off-Campus
+Security Concern Off Campus